 The consequence is that students can complete better their curriculum in quality and quantity.

 The centre has made great efforts in this field, centered in moving closer the quality processes to education, so we are now in the process of obtaining the ISO 9001:2015 qualification.
-This is an objective to reach in two or three years.
+This is an objective to reach next year (2019).

 This has been the logic path to follow after participating in different projects of the Catalan ministry of Education: PAC, Plan for the centre Autonomy, started 8 years ago and during 5 years; another specific agreement the following 2 years an now the PQMIC, which will take us to the ISO qualification.
 This process was already started three years ago with VET studies, but now will be spread out for all the different levels.

 This way we ensure that all the educational community participates in the same process and improves quality at the same time.

 The school has applied to participate in the project PROCTEFA, which promotes cross-border mobility with France, Andorra and Spain, giving a bigger protagonism to the zones near the border.

 We cooperate with the Lycée Urban Vitry (Toulouse), which is situated in this zone of L’Occitanne, and we both, from each side of the border, are strengthening projects includin mobilities of teachers and students.
 The purpose is to improve the language knowledge and work out the risk prevention and the creation of apps related to different job subjects which can be useful to cross-border workers.

 We consider this a very important point because in a world so globalized as ours, mutual understanding among different cultures can be very productive to improve relationships and cultural interchange between students and teachers.